linroger/FinanceCompendium/X. Quantitative Trading/FINM Quantitative Trading Strategies/Lecture Notes/AnalystReportExample Pandora.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/c1f42c16-0e22-4cf1-9960-8a8773e73b6b/36090629c4d37e5b54f6ff7bc6b38fd53c663e7ca74f4fa5a20bf0bea7369966.jpg)

 We believe these new data points should provide investors with additional comfort as Pandora continues to scale the local salesforce in 1H15.
 Management also noted the continued time spent vs. local monetization gap.
-Given the  \$15B local radio advertising opportunity, Pandora estimates its “fair share” of the market at\$ 1.5B based on its 10% share of radio listening, versus P's actual \$200M in local ad sales in 2014.
+Given the  \$15B local radio advertising opportunity, Pandora estimates its “fair share” of the market at \$1.5B based on its 10% share of radio listening, versus P's actual \$200M in local ad sales in 2014.

 Exhibit 2.
 Pandora "Share of Ear" vs. Share of Local Radio Budgets
 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/c1f42c16-0e22-4cf1-9960-8a8773e73b6b/2dd654a67e5cba4fccf3b6e3dfdb9dda6752abe97ec5026be197f1a006b888ce.jpg)